EdgeFirstAI/documentation/docs/models/augmentations.md

 This augmentation converts a color image to a grayscale image.
 A grayscale image is a single channel image where each pixel represents light intensity.

-> *Note:*
+!!! note
-> *This augmentation is not exposed as an option in DVE because its transformation has no other variations, but model training utilizes this augmentation as part of the random selection of augmentations.*
+    This augmentation is not exposed as an option in DVE because its transformation has no other variations, but model training utilizes this augmentation as part of the random selection of augmentations.

 | Color Image                    | Grayscale Image               |
 |--------------------------------|-------------------------------|